builtinbruges/builtinbruges.com/_posts/2013-07-09-finding-all-emails-in-apple-mail.md

 source_url: http://www.dontstopthesignal.com/2010/10/extracting-e-mail-addresses-from-apple.html
 ---
 We needed an app or script today for a client that could help us extract all e-mail adresses that are stored in Apple Mail.
-After some googling we found these [three simple commands](post-url) on the [Don't stop the Signal blog](blog-url).
+After some googling we found these [three simple commands][post-url] on the [Don't stop the Signal blog][blog-url].

     cd ~/Library/Mail
     find . -name *.emlx -print0 | xargs -0 perl -wne'while(/[\w\.]+@[\w\.]+/g){print "$&\n"}' * > ~/Desktop/extracted_emails.txt